 Derik Queen knew getting in better shape was his top priority this offseason well before he arrived on campus.

-The five-star center FaceTimed basketball performance director Kyle Tarp before team workouts to execute that plan.
-After each workout, Tarp had an extra task for the freshman.
+The five-star center FaceTimed basketball performance director Kyle Tarp before the Terps started their summer workouts to execute that plan.
+Tarp had an extra task for the freshman after the rest of the team finished in the gym each day.

 Conditioning was a common knock on Queen’s scouting report throughout high school.
-He’s since dropped in core areas, such as body weight, body fat and BMI, related to his work with Tarp, a team spokesperson said.
+But he’s dropped in core areas related to his work with Tarp such as body weight, body fat and BMI, a team spokesperson said.

 Queen and Tarp know it’s essential to maximize his production for Maryland men’s basketball.